tc39/notes/es7/2016-07/jul-26.md

 YK: It seems OK to just choose the lowest common denominator size

-BF: It seems like large Arrays or Strings are important for some applications
+BFS: It seems like large Arrays or Strings are important for some applications

 YK: We can just make those things use TypedArrays.
 Wouldn't you want to use binary data for such big things?